meower-media/website/CLIENTS.md

 - Clients created for malicious intent will not be featured
 - If your client implements any kind of plugin/addon interface, any plugins that are featured (or in the repo) are considered to be part of the client.
 - The Meower Team may, at it's sole discretion, choose whether or not a client should be featured
-- The Meower Team may feature a client despite not complying with this RFC
+- The Meower Team may feature a client despite not complying with these guidelines.

 ## Guidelines